quanticedu/fixturies/README.md

         end

    That also means that we can still use FactoryGirl in tests where need to create a specific record for use in just one test.

+ * Right now, the code that clears out the database is not smart enough to deal with foreign key constraints.
+In postgres (and maybe other dbs?) you can get around this by overriding clear_db in your subclass of Fixturies like below.
+If you have another solution that is mroe general, please let me know or file a pull request.

+        def clear_db
+            self.class.table_names.each do |table_name|
+                quoted_table_name = ActiveRecord::Base.connection.quote_table_name(table_name)
+                ActiveRecord::Base.connection.execute("TRUNCATE #{quoted_table_name} CASCADE")
+            end

+        end